xhyrom/discord-datamining/data/articles/normal/articles/4421269296535/content.md

     <li><a href="#h_01GV3GRDBMVE8GDA7Q3JQSBRC5" target="_self">Frequently Asked Questions</a></li>
 </ul>
 <h1 id="h_01GV3GPHP4ES8CJ4MRXWHNDDDD">WHAT IS AUTOMOD?</h1>
-<p>AutoMod is a system of multiple content filters designed to make content moderation easier and less work for moderators.
+<p><strong>AutoMod</strong> is a system of multiple content filters designed to make content moderation easier and less work for moderators.
 Some filters, like Keyword Filters, are configurable so you can have AutoMod automatically detect and block messages containing specific words or phrases you find harmful to your Community before they’re even posted.
 Other filters we’re building are powered by machine learning algorithms to detect and block harmful or dangerous messages, such as links to malware.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/12974156206103" alt="automod_example.png"></p>
-<p>AutoMod prevents unwanted messages from being posted in your Community across all of your #text-channels, along with other messaging surfaces like Threads and Text Chat in Voice channels.
+<p>AutoMod prevents unwanted messages from being posted in your Community across all of your #text-channels, along with other messaging surfaces like threads and text chat in voice channels.
 This way, you can feel more comfortable providing your Community with more ways to talk and interact with each other without worrying about adding more moderation work onto your plate. </p>
 <p class="wysiwyg-text-align-center"><br><img src="https://support.discord.com/hc/article_attachments/12974178178327" alt="automod_systemmessage.png"></p>
 <p class="wysiwyg-text-align-left">You can also choose to have AutoMod send you alerts containing who-what-where information about blocked messages to a dedicated, private channel of your choice to help you identify and act on potential bad actors and unwanted behavior within your Community.</p>
 <h1 id="h_01GV3GPTD3NTNMY5TCQCFX4X6Z">WHAT IS AUTOMOD AI?</h1>